noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - OLAP workloads: online analytical processing
 - command query respnsibility segregation: aka polyglot persistence
   - having a single big db instance thats queried by analytics services to provide `views` into the data for specific microservices/consumers
+- sharding: enables horizontal scaling
+  - the entire dataset is partitioned amongst multiple db instances
+  - items stored in a particular partition is based on a hash of a partition key

 ### best practices